fractastical/ar/notes/dynamic.md

     > (w/foo 10 foo)
     10

+    > foo
+    5

 Ar also provides another form called `dynamic` which is exactly like `implicit` except that it doesn't create the `w/` macro.
 In my own code, I have never once used `dynamic` since `implicit` is pretty much always better.

 As I was implementing namespaces, however, I discovered that parameters do not play well with multiple namespaces.
 So I created a `dynamic` form, except it behaves very differently from the `parameter` form.
-Here are the three
+Here are the two
 differences:

  1. `dynamic` does not create a `w/` form.
 For instance, `(dynamic foo 5)`